tribblix/build/patches/openjdk26/README.txt

 'product-images', as 'all' tries to build a static image which doesn't work.

+Cleanup: Sort some of the includes, as there's a test that checks.

 Cleanup: exit early if passed null arguments in dll_load, like Linux does.
 Fixes a gtest crash.